arris42/upright-kawai/README.md

 Visit this [page](https://arris42.github.io/demo.html)

 ## Files
 Available in `sfz` FLAC format by cloning or downloading this repository.
-See releases to get all formats. `Web-player` is still ongoing
+See releases to get all formats.